-As you are aware, Ofcom is preparing to award spectrum in the United Kingdom in the 800 MHz and 2.6 GHz bands.
-In 2009 we separately agreed in correspondence with Ofcom that the allocation of that spectrum in our respective Bailiwicks would be managed locally, and since then our officials and lawyers have begun to work together to consider how that can best be done.
-We are now writing formally to ask the JCRA and the OUR to run the process of spectrum allocation on behalf of our Departments.
-In doing so, we have in mind the respective, but broadly similar, duties of both the Minister/States and the Authority/Director General under -
+Therefore, we are now writing formally to ask CICRA to recommence the process of spectrum allocation on behalf of our Departments.
+In doing so we have in mind the respective, but broadly similar, cuties of both the Minister/States and the Authority/Director General under:

-- (a) Article 7 of the Telecommunications (Jersey) Law 2002; and - (b) section 2 of The Regulation of Utilities (Bailiwick of Guernsey) Law, 2001 to further, among other things, the interests of consumers and the economic well-being of each Island.
+a) Article 7 of the Telecommunications (Jersey) Law 2002; and b) section 2 of The Regulation of Utilities (Bailiwick of Guernsey) Law, 2001 to further, among other things, the interests of consumers and the economic well-being of each Island.